-Ramachandran Plot and Peptide Torsion Angles:
+Ramachandran Plot and Peptide Torsion Angles

 The figure below shows the three main chain torsion angles of a polypeptide.
 These are phi (ψ), psi (φ), and omega (w).

-Secondary structure plot regions:
+Secondary structure plot regions

-Secondary structures of a peptide are segments of the peptide that have ordered and repetitive structure, and the repetitive structure is due to a repetitive conformation of the residues and, ultimately, repetitive values of ψ and φ.
+Secondary structures of a peptide are segments of the peptide that have ordered and repetitive structure, and the repetitive structure is due to a repetitive confirmation of the residues and, ultimately, repetitive values of ψ and φ.
 The different secondary structures can be distinguished by their range of ψ and φ values with the values of different secondary structures mapping to different regions of the Ramachandran plot.
 Two common examples of secondary structure are illustrated below.